-- No special events have been canceled or postponed during the current year.
-Community events have continued as normal. - Grants have returned to normal (pre-pandemic).
-Capital campaign is close to 90% pledge commitment.
-Oil economy is stable and corporate donations are comparable to the previous year. - Demand for services continues to remain high.
-Midland/Odessa is seeing more migrants from the border.
-High cost of food at the grocery stores is causing people to continue to seek help at the food bank to supplement their food. - No staff have been laid off due to financial strain on the Food Bank. - The Food Bank continues to provide food at little to no shared maintenance and cost of purchased products continues to be waived.
+- The annual clay shoot was cancelled which usually brought in 45k.
+We also lost the Zach Smith Golf Tournament which generated 30k.
+Community events have continued as normal. - Grants have returned to normal and are similar to the previous year.
+Capital campaign had a 100% pledge commitment and a 77% collection rate.
+Oil economy is stable and corporate donations are comparable to previous year. - Demand for services continues to remain high.
+Midland/Odessa continues to see more migrants from the border.
+Inflation is causing people to continue to seek help at the food bank to supplement their food.
+The food bank is averaging 60 pounds per household monthly. - We increased the number of permanent positions by 3 from the previous year.
+The staff growth was in the Warehouse to keep pace with the demand. - The Food Bank increased its shared maintenance fee to 15 cents/lb. in the last quarter and increased the cost of purchased product to .25 on the dollar cost.
+Income was 3% over budget and expenses 13% over budget due mainly to food expenditures.